Intel-bigdata/OAP/oap-cache/oap/docs/OAP-Cache-User-Guide.md

 ## Working with OAP-Cache Index

-After a successful OAP-Cache integration, you can use OAP-Cache SQL DDL to manage table indexes.
-The DDL operations include index create, drop, refresh and show.
-You can run Spark Shell to try and test these functions.
-The below index examples based on an example table created by the following commands in Spark Shell.
+After a successful OAP integration, you can use OAP SQL DDL to manage table indexes.
+The DDL operations include `index create`, `drop`, `refresh`, and `show`.
+Test these functions using the following examples in Spark Shell.

 ```
 > spark.sql(s"""CREATE TABLE oap_test (a INT, b STRING)